What are the top tourist attractions to visit in Mallorca, Spain?

 Relax at Torrenova

 The southwest of Mallorca is a small resort area to enjoy soft fine sand safely.
 Many beaches at Torrenova have all the amenities required for a fun, secure, and memorable vacation.
-Many of the facilities here are British-inspired, with food and booze from Britain and Ireland.
+Many facilities here are British-inspired, with food and booze from Britain and Ireland.

-Attend a film festival
+Attend a film festival.

 The Evolution International Mallorca Film Festival, or EMIFF, is annually held in Palma as it previews new films of all genres.
 For all the documentary enthusiasts out there, don’t feel left behind.
 Documentaries from around the world are showcased too.